Become a Count All Kids Champion

 Take the Pledge-Become a Count All Kids Champion!

 Take the pledge to become a Count All Kids Champion!
-By becoming a Count All Kids Champion, you can sign up to learn more about the census, commit to specific activities, and order materials, such as posters, fliers and "Count Me" stickers that you can use on April 1st.
+By becoming a Count All Kids Champion, you can sign up to learn more about the census, commit to specific activities, and order materials, such as posters, fliers, yard signs and "Count Me" stickers.

 Overview of How Schools and Centers Can Support a Complete Count